turri21/Altair8800_Senhor/README.md

       Makes available the turn key monitor at address 0xFD00.
       See file "rtl\roms\altair\turnmon.txt".

+- “Serial Port"

+      Console Port - use the MiSTer console port or SSH User IO Port - use the MiSTer user I/O USB 3.1 port

 - “Reset”

       This will reset the core.
 Note this is not the same as RESET on the fron panel (which sets the program counter to 0).